segmentio/segment-docs/src/unify/insights.md

 To get started with Profiles Insights, navigate to **Unify** > **Profiles insights**.

-From the Profiles insights page, you can navigate to the [Errors and violations](#errors-and-violations), [Success logs](#success-logs), and [Audit trail](#audit-trail) tabs.
+From the Profiles Insights page, you can navigate to the [Errors and violations](#errors-and-violations), [Success logs](#success-logs), and [Audit trail](#audit-trail) tabs.

 ## Errors and violations

-Use the errors and violations tab to view and help you troubleshoot any errors and violations that have occurred in your space.
+Use the errors and violations tab to view and help you troubleshoot any errors or violations that have occurred in your space.

 You can filter results by ID type, time range, specific violations, and more.

 ### Errors

-Errors occur when a message didn't resolve to a profile because Segment didn't find an identifier or the system behaved unexpectedly.
+Errors occur when a message didn't resolve to a profile because Segment didn't find a matching identifier or the system behaved unexpectedly.

 Click on an error log to view the error and next steps that Segment recommends.